transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Field** | **Display name** | **Enroll ID** | **Secret** |
   | ------------------------- |-----------|-----------|-----------|
   | **Create CA** | Org1 CA  | admin | adminpw |

-  *Figure 3.
-Creating the peer organization CA*
+  {: caption="Table 1.
+Creating the peer organization CA" caption-side="bottom"}

 After you deploy the CA, you need to associate an admin identity.
 This will allow you to operate your CA and use it to create your organization MSP, register users, and your **peer**.